The Subscapularis Muscle

 Treatment for Frozen Shoulder Pain

-hugging a pillow subscapularis painYour doctor may suggest a steroid injection, NSAIDS, physical therapy or even surgery to help relieve the symptoms and pain.
-But before you visit the physical therapist, come see us at Body Ache Escape for a massage.
-To help with frozen shoulder, we may need to perform a number of massages, but massage does work!
+Your doctor may suggest a steroid injection, NSAIDs, physical therapy, or even surgery to help relieve the symptoms and pain.
+But before you visit the physical therapist, see us at Body Ache Escape for a massage.
+To help with a frozen shoulder, we may need to perform several massages, but massage does work!

 How to Fix The Pain

-Since you will probably be sleeping on the not painful side, hug a pillow to prevent the subscapularis muscle from entering a shortened position.
+Since you will probably be sleeping on the not-painful side, hug a pillow to prevent the subscapularis muscle from entering a shortened position.
 That’s bad.

-A massage can work wonders for frozen shoulder.
+A massage can work wonders for a frozen shoulder.
 Releasing those trigger points around the shoulder can relieve your stiffness and pain.
 Please schedule your massage today!
 614-604-6358

 Also Read: